holdenlee/holdenlee.github.io/posts/Simulated tempering Langevin Monte Carlo.md

 However, we can't simply run Langevin at a higher temperature because the stationary distribution is wrong.
 The idea behind simulated tempering is to combine Markov chains at different temperatures, sometimes swapping to another temperature to help lower-temperature chains explore.

 We can define simulated tempering with respect to any sequence of Markov chains $M_i$ on the same space.
-Think of $M_i$ as the Markov chain corresponding to temperature $i$, with stationary distribution.
+Think of $M_i$ as the Markov chain corresponding to temperature $i$, with stationary distribution $\propto e^{-\beta_i f}$.

 Then we define the simulated tempering Markov chain as follows.

 * The *state space* is $L$ copies of the state space (in our case $\mathbb R^d$), one copy for each temperature.
 * The evolution is defined as follows.
 	* If the current point is $(i,x)$, then evolve according to the $i$th chain $M_i$.
     * Propose swaps with some rate $\lambda$.[^f5] When a swap is proposed, attempt to move to a neighboring chain, $i'=i\pm 1$.
 With probability $\min\{p_{i'}(x)/p_i(x), 1\}$, the transition is successful.
 Otherwise, stay at the same point.
-This is a **Metropolis-Hastings step**; its purpose is to preserves the stationary distribution.
+This is a **Metropolis-Hastings step**; its purpose is to preserve the stationary distribution.

 [^f5]: This definition is stated for continuous Markov chains.
 By rate $\lambda$ I mean that the time between swaps is an exponential distribution with decay $\lambda$ (in other words, the times of the swaps forms a Poisson process).
 A version for discrete Markov chains is to swap with probability $\lambda$ and to follow the current chain with probability $1-\lambda$.
 Note that simulated tempering is traditionally defined for discrete Markov chains, but we will need the continuous version for our proof.

 It's not too hard to see that the stationary distribution is the mixture distribution, i.e., $p(i,x) = \rc L p_i(x)$.
 Simulated tempering is popular in practice along with other temperature-based methods such as simulated annealing, parallel tempering, (reverse) annealed importance sampling, and particle filters.
-Zheng and Woodard, Schmidler, and Huber gave decomposition results; however in our setting their bound on mixing is exponential in the number of gaussians.[^f6]
+Zheng and Woodard, Schmidler, and Huber gave decomposition results that can be used to bound mixing time; however in our setting their bound on mixing time is exponential in the number of gaussians.[^f6]

 [^f6]: They proceed by first bounding the spectral gap for parallel tempering, and then showing the gap for simulated tempering is lower-bounded in terms of that.
 However, in our experience, bounding the spectral gap for simulated tempering directly is easier!